 Project Scope and Results

-Thanks to the many community members who have provided input to the Alliance during the needs assessment phase of the project.
+Thanks to the many community members who provided input to the Alliance during the needs assessment phase of the project.
 Information has been gathered via:

 - Site visits and stakeholder interviews with homeless service providers